Rainbow Falls (Hawaii)

 Known in the Hawaiian language as Waiānuenue (literally "rainbow water"), the falls flows over a natural lava cave, the mythological home to Hina, an ancient Hawaiian goddess.

 Rainbow Falls derives its name from the fact that, on sunny mornings around 10 am, rainbows can be seen in the mist thrown up by the waterfall.

+On the walkway which goes to the top of the falls is a massive ancient banyan tree, plus other foliage and banyans.